Best 3D Pens 2020 – Buyers Guide & ReviewsLast Updated: December 1, 2020

-There is almost no difference in usage.
-The 3D pen is bulkier than a traditional pen and differs only in that it uses a plastic filament instead of ink or lead.
+With no difference in usage—the 3D pen is bulkier than a traditional pen and differs only in that it uses a plastic filament instead of ink or lead.
 Once inserted into the pen, the plastic filament is heated by the pen until it melts, turning it to liquid.
 You will then be able to draw, or write, on any surface.

 The Scribbler 3D Printing Pen V3 is probably the best-selling 3D pen in the world, and it’s not difficult to see why.
 Again, the bulky feel of the item might not be to everyone’s taste, but counterbalancing the shape is the incredibly lightweight feel of the device.
 The learning curve is shallow, thanks to the pen’s large OLED screen, while it can be used on almost any surface you could imagine.Check Price >

-The ccbetter Intelligent Pen is a fantastic starter 3D pen.
-It is very easy to use, and is of a stylish and sleek design that make it visually attractive.
-It’s also more ergonomically designed than some of the other devices on this list.
+The Tecboss 3D Printing Pen is a professional standard device that even novices won’t have any difficulty in using.
+It is very easy to use, and is of a stylish and sleek design that makes it incredibly attractive to look at and hold.
+The Tecboss 3D pen is more ergonomically designed than some of the other devices on this list.
 This pen comes with a holder too, a nice additional feature, and for an item in its price range, there is very little if anything to criticise.Check Price >

-This 3Doodler 3D Printing Pen has a couple of drawbacks.
+This 3Doodler 3D Printing Starter Set for Kids is very good for children who are entirely new to 3D printing.
+It might have a couple of drawbacks for more experienced users, however.
 It is somewhat heavy especially after protracted use, but offsetting this is the relatively slimline design of the device.
 It’s also incredibly easy to set up, and the starter pack offers plenty of scope for trial and error, as it comes with 50 filaments.Check Price >

 Last but not least, the CreoPop 3D Printing Pen.
 This 3D pen uses photopolymers instead of filaments so no heating is required.
 It is incredibly safe for children to use, therefore, and another dimension is added to the work as scented inks are available too.
 The bulky design won’t appeal to everyone, and the manufacturer-only ink availability is a bit of a downside, but this is definitely one of the most innovative of the pens reviewed here.Check Price >